 Bitcoin Fork Coming August 1, 2017

-However, in the past few days Bitcoin seems to take a turn heading for a user activated hard fork (UAHF) called Bitcoin Cash .
-It is scheduled August 1, 2017, previously earmarked as the proposed date for implementation of SegWit by way of a user activated soft fork (UASF).
+However, in the past few days bitcoin seems to take a turn heading for a user activated hard fork (UAHF) Bitcoin Cash.
+The date is of the fork is this coming August 1, 2017.

 What is Bitcoin Cash?

 Bitcoin blockchain and may split into two competing chain and one of them is bitcoin cash.
-This is will be the result of a planned UAHF.
+This is will be the result of UAHF.

-The original plan for a UAHF came about from a contingency plan, proposed by Bitcoin mining company, Bitmain, who were opposed to the UASF for SegWit.
+The original plan for a UAHF came about from a contingency plan, propose by bitcoin mining company, Bitmain, who was being oppose to the UASF for SegWit.

-At the Future of Bitcoin Conference held in Arnhem, Netherlands from 29 June to 1 July this year, a software engineer named Amaury Sechet announced an alternative Bitcoin client (software) called Bitcoin Adjustable Blocksize Cap (Bitcoin ABC).
+At the Future of Bitcoin Conference held in Arnhem, Netherlands from 29 June to 1 July this year, a software engineer Amaury Sechet announce that an alternative bitcoin client (software) called Bitcoin Adjustable Blocksize Cap (Bitcoin ABC).